jlooper/fetching-app-vanilla/README.md

-# petfinder-vanilla
+# Fetching - the App for Pets to find their own Forever Friends!

-This repo is a  vanilla NativeScript app to search for pets via the Petfinder API.
+This repo is a  vanilla NativeScript app to search for matching pets via the Petfinder API.

 You need a fresh API key from the Petfinder API: https://www.petfinder.com/developers/api-docs - register for an account, then add your API key to the config.js file.